Howell Homestead

 Surgeon for the 2nd New Jersey Battalion

-Dr. Lewis Howell was the twin brother of Richard Howell.
-Lewis Howell was a participant in the Greenwich Tea Party.
-Dr. Howell was the Surgeon for the 2nd New Jersey Regiment from December 1774 until his death on 5 June 1778.
+Dr. Lewis Howell was the twin brother of Richard Howell.1 Lewis Howell was a participant in the Greenwich Tea Burning.2 Dr. Howell served as Surgeon for the 2nd New Jersey Regiment.3